Album Liner Notes

 salvation and the needs of mankind are prominent & hegemony takes a

-there was a Never Ending Tour but it ended in '91 with the departure of
+a Never Ending Tour but it ended in '91 with the

 Tour